The International Booker Prize is the world's most influential award for translated fiction

-The prize celebrates the vital work of translators, with the £50,000 prize money divided equally between the author and the translator.
-In addition, the shortlisted authors and translators each receive £2,500.
+The prize, which is awarded annually, celebrates the best works of long-form fiction or collections of short stories translated into English and published in the UK and/or Ireland.
+It recognises the vital work of translators, with the £50,000 prize money divided equally between authors and translators.
+In addition, shortlisted authors and translators each receive £2,500.

 The history of the International Booker Prize